Current as of October 2018 | Download print version (in PDF)

-In Peru, the non-governmental organization (NGO) is not a separate legal form but a special designation given to NPOs that have as their objective the pursuit of development activities that involve international technical cooperation in one or more of the categories indicated in the regulation (Law of International Technical Cooperation Regulation Article 73).
+In Peru, the non-governmental organization (NGO) is not a separate legal form but a special designation given to NPOs that have as their objective the pursuit of development activities involving international technical cooperation in one or more of the categories indicated in the regulation (Law of International Technical Cooperation Regulation Article 73).
 Peru’s Agency for International Cooperation (APCI) maintains a registry of these organizations.

 An NGO can form as any of the three types of organizations discussed above.